 During this time, there was a total of over 2.72 billion hours of live streams on the platform.

 Q: Is live streaming the future?

 A: According to current live streaming statistics, the industry has a promising future.
-As more platforms including favorite social media platforms offer live streaming as a standard feature, more users will begin using it.
+As more platforms, including our favorite social networks, offer live streaming as a standard feature, more users will begin using it.

 Live streaming is a powerful remote communication tool across the globe.
-Its future seems bright, as it’s already being used as a major marketing tool for big companies worldwide.
+Its future seems bright, as it’s already being used as a major marketing tool by big companies worldwide.